To apply for admission, students will need to:

 Students can transfer a total of nine semester hours of graduate work with a minimum of a B grade.
 All nine semester hours can come from any ARCU* institution.
 A maximum of six semester hours may come from non-ARCU colleges, but the last three hours must come from an ARCU institution.
 (For example: if a student enters the program with six semester hours in graduate education from a state university, an additional three hours may be taken through one of Calvin College’s online courses.)

-The ARCU institutions include: Calvin College, Covenant College, Dordt College, Geneva College, Institute for Christian Studies, Redeemer University College, the King’s University College, and Trinity Christian College.
+The ARCU institutions include: Calvin College, Covenant College, Dordt University, Geneva College, Institute for Christian Studies, Redeemer University College, the King’s University College, and Trinity Christian College.

 *Association of Reformed Colleges and Universities

 Note: Courses older than 10 years at the end of a student's Dordt studies will not be accepted for transfer credit.